 Almost Decisive and Decisive Sets

-In the context of Arrow’s theorem a set of individuals is almost decisive for alternative over alternative () if the social preference is whenever for and for .
-An almost decisive set of individuals can make prevail over in the face of the strongest opposition.
+In the context of Arrow’s theorem a set A of individuals is almost decisive for alternative x over alternative y (x ≠ y) if the social preference is x ≻ y whenever x≻iy for i ∈ A and y≻ix for i ∉ A. An almost decisive set of individuals can make x prevail over y in the face of the strongest opposition.

 A (logically) stronger notion is that of decisiveness.
-A set of individuals is decisive for alternative over alternative () if the social preference is whenever for .
-This condition is logically stronger since we do not specify anything about the preferences of agents not in .
+A set A of individuals is decisive for alternative x over alternative y (x ≠ y) if the social preference is x ≻ y whenever x≻iy for i ∈ A. This condition is logically stronger since we do not specify anything about the preferences of agents not in A.

 Suppose that the following conditions are satisfied